Maximum principle for recursive optimal control problem of stochastic delay evolution equations: Introduction

 We conclude our introduction by making some remarks on our result and strategy which is different from the known literature.
-In the derivation of the maximum principle, the adjoint equation turns out to be an ABSEE with a terminal datum acting on an interval as shown in \cite{guatteri2017stochastic}.
-We propose a new approach to study the wellposedness of ABSEEs of a general form (see \eqref{absee-0}), where the measures $m$ and $\nu$ are assumed to be finite (and moreover, $\nu$ can be replaced by a stochastic process $F$ of finite variation), the datum $\zeta$ is measurable, and the generator contains unbounded operators and is nonlinear in both $p$ and $q$.
+In the derivation of the maximum principle, the adjoint equation turns out to be an ABSEE with a terminal datum acting on an interval as shown in~\cite{guatteri2017stochastic}.
+We propose a new approach to study the wellposedness of ABSEEs of a general form (see~\eqref{absee-0}), where $m$ and $dF$ are finite (signed) measures without assuming the regularity, the datum $\zeta$ is measurable, and the generator contains unbounded operators and is nonlinear in both $p$ and $q$.
 Our strategy is as follows.
-First note that the solution $p$ of \eqref{absee-0} may be discontinuous, since it is possible that $\nu$ (as well as $F$) is a singular measure.
+First note that the solution $p$ of \eqref{absee-0} may be discontinuous, since it is possible that $dF$ is a singular measure.
 Thus, we shall employ the version of It\^{o}'s formula for general (discontinuous) semimartingales given by \cite{82gk}, in order to carry out calculations when deriving a priori estimates for the difference of the solutions of ABSEEs.
-Then we apply the continuity method to obtain the wellposedness result for the case when the datum $\zeta$ is identically zero, and the case when $\zeta$ takes values in $V$ can be solved by the method of solution translation (note that we are not allowed to apply this method to ABSEE \eqref{absee-0} with $H$-valued $\zeta$ due to the appearance of unbounded operators).
-Finally, the general wellposedness result for ABSEE with $H$-valued $\zeta$ is obtained by a density approximation argument based on the a priori estimates.
+Then we apply the continuation method to obtain the wellposedness result for the case when the datum $\zeta$ is identically zero, and the case when $\zeta$ takes values in $V$ can be solved by the method of solution translation (note that we are not allowed to apply this method to ABSEE \eqref{absee-0} with $H$-valued $\zeta$ due to the appearance of unbounded operators).
+Finally, the general wellposedness result for ABSEE with $H$-valued $\zeta$ is obtained by an approximation argument based on the a priori estimates.
 In the derivation of the stochastic maximum principle, the delay terms make the the dual analysis highly nontrivial.
 Some estimations and a duality equality regarding the delay measures play an important role in the analysis (see Lemmas \ref{Le3-2}, \ref{Le3-3} and \ref{Le3-1}).

 The rest of this paper is organized as follows.
 We recall some preliminary results on infinite dimensional stochastic analysis in Section \ref{sec:pre}.
 In Section \ref{sec:DSEE}, we present the well-posedness results of delayed SEEs and anticipated BSEEs.
 We formulate our recursive optimal control problem and derive the maximum principle in Section \ref{sec:SMP}.
 Finally, Section \ref{sec:APP} provides some applications on linear quadratic (LQ) problem and controlled SPDEs and the Appendix includes a complimentary proof.